Transportation Construction Professional Development Week

 Garry Boehlert, Partner at Saul Ewing Arnstein & Lehr’s Construction Practice Group, focuses his practice on resolving claims and disputes arising from significant infrastructure projects.
 He regularly assists owners, contractors, sureties, specialty subcontractors and engineering/design firms with the drafting, review and negotiation of contracts and the evaluation, negotiation and litigation of claims.
 Garry also counsels clients on topics important to jobsite safety and regulatory compliance.

-ARTBA thanks these organizations for their sponsorship support of Transportation Construction Professional Development Week
+ARTBA thanks the following organizations for their sponsorship support of Transportation Construction Professional Development Week: